 You cannot get to Bellagio directly by train from Milan, but by a simple combination of train and buses.
 From the central station in Milan take a train to Como San Giovanni station.
 From the town of Como ( which you can also visit) take the bus to Bellagio (Lungo Lago Marconi) bus stop.
 This stop is at the very top of the Bellagio peninsula on Lake Como.

-4. Milan to Varenna Lake Como day trip
+4. Varenna Lake Como

 Varenna is another iconic lake front community.
 You can visit the opulent Villa Monastero or simply relax by the lake at Lido di Varenna.
 You can also take a beautiful walk along the lake front from the large boat dock to the water taxi dock.